Parker (Stark novels character): Overview

-A ruthless career criminal, Parker has almost no traditional redeeming qualities, aside from efficiency and professionalism.
-Parker lives by one ethical principle: he will not double-cross another professional criminal with whom he is working, unless they try to double-cross him.
-Should that happen, Parker will unhesitatingly undertake to exact a thorough and brutal revenge.
-Parker is callous, meticulous, and perfectly willing to commit murder if he believes it necessary.
-However, Parker prefers to avoid murder less due to moral considerations and more because of practical factors: murder brings greater attention from the police and general public than does robbery or theft.

-Parker's first name is never mentioned in the novels, and there are many details about him which remain unknown.
-In fact, it is hinted throughout the series that the name "Parker" might itself be an alias.

 In a 1981 introduction to a reprint of The Mourner (1963), Westlake's friend and fellow crime novelist Lawrence Block describes Parker as rare among anti-hero protagonists in that the character never develops a conscience.
 Block argues that novelists are generally "uncomfortable writing consistently from an antisocial perspective", and tend to soften such characters, a fate Parker avoids: "[Parker] never turns honest, or finds God, or starts working as a secret agent for the government."
 According to Block, a sign of Westlake's genius and the key factor in the character's durability, was the realization that "[a] mellow Parker is no Parker at all."
 Albert Frederick Nussbaum, a bank robber turned writer, notes that given Parker's "cold, methodical [and] humorless" habits, the character would be the villain in most books.
 But Nussbaum also identifies two critical elements that make Parker a sympathetic protagonist: he is surrounded by criminals even more ruthless than he and though Parker is capable of using violence he rarely if ever initiates violence except in self-defense.